Scientific Name

 Description

-Dasylirions are slow-growing, carefree, and durable, drought-tolerant plants.
-However, they grow faster if watered well (don't water the crown, though they rot easily).
-They should be placed in a sunny, well-drained area with additional summer water in dry climates in the garden.
+Dasylirions are slow-growing, carefree, durable, drought-tolerant plants.
+However, they grow faster when well watered (don't water the crown, though; it rots easily).
+These plants should be placed in a sunny, well-drained area of the garden, with additional summer water in dry climates.

 They thrive best in full sun but can be grown with some shade and humidity.
 Plant in very fast-draining soil and provide little or no water in winter.
-Treat like a succulent.
-Best where winter temperatures stay above 50°F (10°C) but can take some periods of frost.
+Treat it like a succulent.
+They are best where winter temperatures stay above 50°F (10°C), but they can tolerate some frost.
 Plants in containers can be moved inside during longer cold spells.

 See more at How to Grow and Care for Dasylirion.